shi-mika/healthhub/README.md

    # Health Articles: The app provides a wealth of health-related articles, covering a wide range of topics, from lifestyle and diet to specific health conditions and treatments.

    # Order Details: Users can view their order history, track the status of their orders, and receive real-time updates on the delivery of their lab test results or medicines.

-   looks Xn be # Logout: Users can log out of the app to ensure the security of their personal and health-related information.
+   # Logout: Users can log out of the app to ensure the security of their personal and health-related information.

 # Overall, HealthHub is a user-friendly and comprehensive healthcare app that offers convenience, transparency, and reliability to users.